1877 Louisville Grays scandal: Scandal

-After the games of August 13, the Grays were in first place by 4 games over St. Louis and 4.5 over Boston, with a record of 27 wins and 13 losses, and with some 20 games left to play.
+After the games of August 13, 1877, the Grays were in first place by four games over St. Louis and 4.5 over the Boston Red Caps, with a record of 27 wins and 13 losses, and with some 20 games left to play.
 They then commenced a nine-game winless streak (including one tie) and eventually lost the championship to Boston.
 They won six out of their last seven, making their season record of 35-25 look reasonably respectable, but those wins came after Boston had clinched the pennant, having won 20 of their final 21 games.
-Louisville finished second, 7 games behind Boston.
+Louisville finished second, seven games behind Boston.

 Club president Charles E. Chase received telegrams informing him of suspicious gambling activity involving the team.
 He started an investigation, and Devlin and Hall confessed to throwing several exhibition games late in the season, with Devlin receiving up to $100 per game.
 On October 4, the entire team was gathered, and Chase demanded that they turn over their telegrams.
-Every player except Craver complied, and the telegrams showed that Devlin, Hall, and Nichols had thrown games.
-On October 30, Craver, Devlin, Hall, and Nichols were expelled from the club, and on December 4, the National League banned them from professional baseball for life.
+Every player except Craver complied, and the telegrams showed that Devlin, Hall and Nichols had thrown games.
+On October 30, Craver, Devlin, Hall and Nichols were expelled from the club, and on December 4, the NL banned them from professional baseball for the rest of their lives.

 Aftermath

 The Grays franchise folded after the 1877 season.
 Over the next few decades, there were fewer suspicions of game-fixing in professional baseball.
 The four banned players were never reinstated.
-Nichols played semi-professional baseball, Craver became a police officer, and Hall worked as an engraver and clerk.
+Nichols played semi-professional baseball, Craver and Devlin became police officers, and Hall worked as an engraver and clerk.
 Devlin tried to be reinstated many times but was unsuccessful.
 In one instance, he got on his knees and begged Hulbert for another chance.
 Hulbert responded by handing him $50 (roughly equivalent to $1,200 in 2017 value) and saying, "Devlin, that's what I think of you personally; but, damn you, you have sold a game; you are dishonest and this National League will not stand for it."
-Devlin joined the Philadelphia police department and died of tuberculosis in 1883.
+Devlin died of tuberculosis in 1883.
 His 1.90 career ERA is the third-lowest of all-time among pitchers with at least 1,000 innings pitched.